crcx/nga-c/README.md

 | Naje.md       | Naje: assembler for Nga         |
 | Unu.md        | Unu: extract source from .md    |

-These are extracted into source code, in C. (The tools assume a Unix-style environment).
+These are extracted into source code, in C. (The tools assume a Unix style environment).

-Additional implementations can be found in the implementations directory.

 There are also some other source files that may be of use: